toughcrust/eat-your-shit/design/chapter1.md

 ### Ce que je cherche

 Liste non exhaustive et même pas tant pertinente:
-- For frickin' ecstasy !
+- For frickin' ecstasy (*) !
+More precisely:
+  - The pleasure as what you are trying to achieve, i-e the goal (Un putain de bon burger !)
+  - The thrill of rolling up your sleeves (idea that mostly the matters, not only where you're heading at) ! **La joie de résolution de la merde**
+  - And even how you get lost on the road and find stuff you've never thought of !
 - To prepare for when I'm weak (trapped in brain fog, rings a bell ?)
 - To fix annoying shit
-- Expand my own form of existence into this "world"
-- etc ...

 ### Et comment ?